arethetypeswrong/arethetypeswrong.github.io/packages/cli/test/snapshots/node-html-parser@6.1.5.tgz.md

 $ attw node-html-parser@6.1.5.tgz

- 🤨 The CJS module resolved at the package under contains a simulated `export default` with an `__esModule` marker, but no top-level `module.exports`.
-   Node does not respect the `__esModule` marker, so accessing the intended default export will require a `.default` property access in Node from an ES module.
+🤨 CommonJS module simulates a default export with exports.default and exports.__esModule, but does not also set module.exports for compatibility with Node.
+Node, and some bundlers under certain conditions (https://andrewbranch.github.io/interop-test/#synthesizing-default-exports-for-cjs-modules), do not respect the __esModule marker, so accessing the intended default export will require a .default property access on the default import.

 ┌────────────────────┬───────────────────────────────────┐
 │                    │ "node-html-parser"                │
 ├────────────────────┼───────────────────────────────────┤
-│ node10             │ 🟢                                │
+│ node10             │ 🤨 CJS default export             │
 ├────────────────────┼───────────────────────────────────┤
-│ node16 (from CJS)  │ 🟢 (CJS)                          │
+│ node16 (from CJS)  │ 🤨 CJS default export             │
 ├────────────────────┼───────────────────────────────────┤
 │ node16 (from ESM)  │ 🤨 CJS default export             │
 ├────────────────────┼───────────────────────────────────┤
-│ bundler            │ 🟢                                │
+│ bundler            │ 🤨 CJS default export             │
 └────────────────────┴───────────────────────────────────┘